-Removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to Biochemical Oxygen Demand 5-day $(BOD_5)$ and Total Suspended Solids (TSS) for Publicly Owned Treatment Works (POTWs)/municipals.
+Removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to Biochemical Oxygen Demand 5-day (BOD5) and Total Suspended Solids (TSS) for Publicly Owned Treatment Works (POTWs)/municipals.

-🖂 - Although this facility is publicly owned, influent monitoring is not being required to determine percent removal due to the small size of the facility.
+□ - Influent monitoring is not being required to determine percent removal.